 Almost 100 percent of foodborne poisons are due to negligence somewhere in the chain of growing, processing, packaging and handling.
 All those involved in the process owe a duty to consumers to provide safe, uncontaminated food products.
 When growers and distributors fail to use proper techniques, they can be held liable for the damages that are caused by poisoning.
 This includes compensating those who fell ill for medical expenses, lost wages, pain and suffering and disability from normal activities.

-If you believe you became ill from contaminated food, or someone you love died after suffering from food poisoning, contact our food poisoning attorneys us at the Blumenshine Law Group or call (312)-766-1000 for a free consultation.
+If you believe you became ill from contaminated food, or someone you love died after suffering from food poisoning, contact our food poisoning attorneys us at the Blumenshine Law Group at (312)-766-1000 or email [email protected] for a free consultation.